physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="wild-card"></a> Wild Card Entries

 If your abstract is rejected, or you failed to qualify during the unofficial period, then there is still a chance to win the Challenge.
 Two "wild card" entries have been reserved for you in the conference program (poster presentaitons only) for this purpose.
-On the 28 July (23:59 UTC) we will select the top two scored entries, using the official scoring metric at the time, and offer the two teams the opportunity to submit an abstract directly to the Challenge organizers.
+On the 28 July (23:59 UTC) we will select two top scored entries, using the official scoring metric at the time, and offer the two teams the opportunity to submit an abstract directly to the Challenge organizers.
 The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference and the team must submit an abstract of an acceptable standard.
 See [Advice on Writing an Abstract](#abstract-advice).

 ## <a name="abstract-advice"></a> Advice on Writing an Abstract